DamengRandom/tipify/js-immutability.md

 console.log('Output concatValues array: ', concatValues);
 console.log('Output original values array: ', values); // values array stay unchanged

-// Conclision: in redux, we use concat instead of push to handle our data !!!!
+// Conclusion: in redux, we use concat instead of push to handle our data !!!!
 ```

-In React, `immutability` makes state more predictable, thats why we need `immutable` way to handle our variable values, especially `state`.
+In React, `immutability` makes state more predictable, that's why we need `immutable` way to handle our variable values, especially `state`.

 Good tool: <a href="https://immutable-js.github.io/immutable-js/" target="_blank">immutable.js</a>